 In connection with the audit mission of the Romanian Courts of Accounts ("CoA") in case of BCR Banca pentru Locuinţe S.A. ("BCR BpL") over the way the government mortgage saving subsidies were disbursed: BCR BpL challenged in court the decision of the CoA.
 Whilst BCR BpL had won on the very large majority of the counts before the first court, the case was ultimately lost in the appeal stage, where the Romanian High Court of Cassation and Justice ("HCCJ") maintained the most relevant conclusions of the CoA's decision.
 BCR Group's profit or loss was negatively impacted as of 30 June 2019, due to booking of a provision in amount of RON 718 million.
 BCR BpL decided to challenge the decision of the HCCJ within the legal deadlines by the means of two extraordinary appeals: (a) a contestation for annulment, and (b) a revision - which were both irrevocably rejected, during 2021.
-On the other hand, BCR BpL filed at the beginning of 2020 a claim for damages before the European Court for Human Rights ("ECHR") - procedure is pending, no decision was provided by ECHR until the date of this Registration Document.
+On the other hand, BCR BpL filed at the beginning of 2020 a claim for damages before the European Court for Human Rights ("ECHR") which was rejected by the ECHR on 11 January 2024.